The straight answer is yes, and it is true in every State. But what are the requirements?

 Wood boilers and warm air furnaces are also subject to a regulation on their emissions.
 Since May 15th 2020, new lower Step 2 limits are set to 0.15lbs / mmBTU heat output.
 (0.10lbs /mmBTU output if the boiler is tested using crib wood)

 Open wood-burning fireplace are not subject to any emission limit by the EPA.
 Some manufacturers have chose to test their fireplaces to a voluntary program under ASTM.
 Their certification will show as EPA Qualified. (not EPA Certified)

 Pellet Stoves and Inserts

 Pellet stoves burn compressed wood saw dust.
 They burn very clean.
 They are subject to the very same emission limits as wood stoves.
-Up until May 15th 2020, they must be certified under Step 1 at 4.5g/hr or less.
-After that date, they will have to be Step 2 and under 2.0gr/hr.
+So since May 15th 2020, they must be certified under Step 2 and be under 2.0gr/hr.

 What about my own State?